-The league phase of the Champions League is back, with 36 teams battling it out for Europe’s top prize.
+The knockout phase of the Champions League has been decided, with 16 teams remaining in the battle for Europe’s top prize.

-In the second edition of the competition’s revamped format, the premier continental club tournament already saw plenty of drama in the qualification rounds, with Celtic and Rangers embarrassingly knocked out, as first-timers such as Kairat Almaty prepare for battle with the big guns.
+In the second edition of the competition’s revamped format, the premier continental club tournament saw plenty of drama in the qualification rounds, with Celtic and Rangers embarrassingly knocked out, as first-timers such as Kairat Almaty earned the right to battle with the big guns.

-With six English clubs involved and the rest of the usual heavyweights vying for the famous trophy, there is plenty to keep tabs on, so we’ve created a handy guide to help you through the season.
+With all six English clubs still involved and most of the usual suspects vying for the famous trophy, there is plenty to keep tabs on, so we’ve created a handy guide to help you through the season.

 Find all the latest fixtures, results, draw dates and standings here, along with where to watch the action this term.